Cooking and Recipes

 A Kazakh Feast : description.

 Russian Foods has 17 recipes for Kazakh dishes.
 Use them at your own risk as I have been told, by someone from Kazakhstan, that they are not very accurate.
 Baursaki (small fried doughnuts), Beet Kvas, Beverage (Too-gulyu), Chuk-chuk (delicious sweets), Fish Cutlets, Kazakh Salad, Kazakh Surpa (broth made from lamb), Kespe with meat (noodle soup with lamb), Khe (fish appetizer), Kumis (drink from milk), Kuyrdak from rabbit, Manti, Millet Porridge with Pumpkin, Salad Shalgam (radish and vegetables), Stewed Lamb, Tamerlan's Pilaf.
+You will have to do a search for the recipes, as they no longer have categories.

 From RecipeSource (formerly SOAR):